Thomas Barnsley

 Thomas Edward Barnsley OBE FCA (1 September 1919 – 31 August 1992) was a British businessman.
 He was managing director, Tube Investments 1974–1982 and director, H.P.
 Bulmer Holdings, 1980–1987.
 He was the son of Alfred E. Barnsley and Ada F. Nightingale.
-He married Margaret Gwyneth Llewellin, they had one son and a daughter, Victoria Barnsley.
+He married Margaret Gwyneth Llewellin.
+They had one son, Thomas Barnsley, and a daughter, Victoria Barnsley.
 He was awarded OBE in 1975.
 During the Second World War he was a member of the Friends' Ambulance Unit.